chinapedia/wikipedia.abstract.en/Page/Time.md

 In non-relativistic classical mechanics, Newton's concept of "relative, apparent, and common time" can be used in the formulation of a prescription for the synchronization of clocks.
 Events seen by two different observers in motion relative to each other produce a mathematical concept of time that works sufficiently well for describing the everyday phenomena of most people's experience.
 In the late nineteenth century, physicists encountered problems with the classical understanding of time, in connection with the behavior of electricity and magnetism.
 Einstein resolved these problems by invoking a method of synchronizing clocks using the constant, finite speed of light as the maximum signal velocity.
 This led directly to the result that observers in motion relative to one another measure different elapsed times for the same event.

-World_line.svgs are absolute, the "present" is a relative concept different for observers in relative motion.]]
+s are absolute, the "present" is a relative concept different for observers in relative motion.]]

 Spacetime